 SBI PO English Books and Preparation Strategies

 The English language section is an easy scoring section, and generally, the questions are of moderate level of difficulty and the sectional cutoff can be easily cleared.
 A candidate should be well versed with the grammar and vocabulary to answer most of the questions from the English Language section.
-It is also important for the candidates to practice various sample papers and previous year papers to build confidence for the SBI PO Prelims exam.
+It is also important for the candidates to practise various sample papers and previous year papers to build confidence for the SBI PO Prelims exam.

 To learn more about SBI PO Preparation, check at the linked article.